anand-kamble/Stock-images-server/README.md

 # Stock-images-server

 A NodeJS project which handles both backend and front and of a Stock Image Sharing platform.
-With the help of node modules like JIMP, nedb, ejs, express and async.
+Devoloped with the help of node modules like JIMP, nedb, ejs, express and async.

 ## USAGE :
 Start the server by running the 'index.js' file.